kuwaai/genai-os/docs/docker_model_setup.md

 * line 2: change `gemini-executor` to `chatgpt-executor`
 * line 8: change `geminipro` to `chatgpt`
 * line 9: change `geminipro` to `gpt-4-turbo` or other non-repeated code
-* line 10: change `Gemini Pro` to `OpenAI GPT-4` or other name that will be shown as Kuwa web server chatroom name
+* line 10: change `Gemini` to `OpenAI GPT-4` or other name that will be shown as Kuwa web server chatroom name
 * line 11: change `gemini.png` to `chatgpt.png`
 * line 15: change `command: ["--api_key", ……` to `command: ["--model", "gpt-4-turbo","--api_key", "<FILL IN YOUR API key>"`